26 Selecting a sustainable horizontal discretization

 \[ \begin{align} \frac{dQ}{dt} = \sum_{i = 1}^N\frac{dQ_i}{dt} = -\sum_{i = 1}^N\int_{\partial A_i}\mathbf{j}_{\newtilde{q}}\cdot d\mathbf{n} = -\sum_{i = 1}^N\sum_{F \in F_i}\mathbf{j}_{\newtilde{q}}\cdot\mathbf{n}_F, \end{align} \]

 where $F_i$ is the set of all side surfaces of the grid box $i$, and $\mathbf{n}_F$ is the normal vector perpendicular to the surface $F$ (pointing outwards).
-It is assumed that $\partial A_i$ consists of a number of smooth surfaces, which have to be summed individually because they are separated by edges.
-Since each surface $F$ occurs twice in the double sum, but the vector $\mathbf{n}$ points in two opposite directions, the sum results in zero, so that on a C-lattice even after discretization
+It is assumed that each $\partial A_i$ consists of a number of smooth surfaces over which one must sum individually, since they are separated by edges.
+Since each surface $F$ occurs twice in the double sum, but the vector $\mathbf{n}$ then points in two opposite directions, the sum amounts to zero, so that on a C-grid, even after discretization,

 \[ \begin{align} Q = \text{const.} \end{align} \]